ioquake/ioq3/CONTRIBUTING.md

 Check out our issues and pull requests, you can review and make new suggestions.

+We also have a label called [new contributor](https://github.com/ioquake/ioq3/issues?q=state%3Aopen%20label%3A%22new%20contributor%22) that might be a good starting point.

 #### Local development

 ioquake3 can be developed locally.
 For instructions on how to do this, read the README.md.